2degrees/event-nexus/README.md

 ### Defining new event trackers

 If you want to track another type of interaction, you can define a new event tracker.
-The constrcutor can take anything you like, but most likely will take some kind of tracking data.
+The constructor can take anything you like, but most likely will take some kind of tracking data.

 Then you need to define a ``bind`` method.
 This must receive the